 As synaptophathies = malfunctioning synapses are a reason for many neurodegenerative diseases and neurological disorders, the aim of our research is to contribute to a better understanding of synapse function in health and disease.

-Examining the synaptogenesis and synapse maintenance factor Bassoon as a putative factor for the differential sensitivity of photoreceptors to late-onset degeneration
+Examining the synaptogenesis and synapse maintenance factor Bassoon as a vulnerability factor in photoreceptors to late-onset degeneration

 2003 Dr. sc. nat. and PhD in Neuroscience, University of Zurich, Switzerland